ragingwind/electron-shortcut-loader/readme.md

 Shortcuts file should exports json data with accelerator name and options. accelerator name is the key and options included `event` and `cmdOrCtrl`.
 Please refer to below code to make up.

+- `event`: event name which will be fired to `app` when Shortcut event has been fired
+- `cmdOrCtrl`: If your application is running on Windows or Linux?
+Command or Cmd will be changed to Control or Ctrl

 ```js
 // predefine shortcuts with events and options in shortcuts.js
 'use strict';